Overall dimensions of the car

 - when driving with a trailer;

-The fuel consumption values have been determined in accordance with Directive 1999/100/EC (directive on carbon dioxide emissions and fuel consumption of motor vehicles) under the following test conditions:
+The fuel consumption values were determined in accordance with Directive 1999/100/EC (directive on carbon dioxide emissions and fuel consumption of motor vehicles) under the following test conditions:

-- the intracity cycle imitates normal city traffic with frequent starting and stopping processes;
+- the intra-city cycle simulates normal city traffic with frequent processes of starting and stopping the car;

-- the extra-urban cycle simulates normal driving conditions with accelerations in all gears from 0 to 120 km/h;
+- the off-urban cycle simulates normal driving conditions with accelerations in all gears from 0 to 120 km/h;

-- - when calculating the average consumption, the intra-city cycle is taken as approximately 37%, the extra-urban cycle - approximately 63%.
+- - when calculating the average consumption, the intra-city cycle is taken as approximately 37%, the extra-city cycle - as approximately 63%.

 Fuel consumption values

-Actual fuel consumption figures for your vehicle may deviate from these figures depending on:
+Your vehicle's actual fuel consumption figures may vary from the stated values depending on:

 - driving style;